studio-node/CampusTour/user-journeys/builder.md

     - Cards for each location
         - Delete location
         - Edit location
-        - Image and some info like tags and description
+        - Image and some info like tags and description, similar to tour screen in mobile app

 - **Add a Stop**
     - Input Fields